1. What is an assistance dog?

 In Western Australia, the Department of Local Government and Communities can provide information about assistance dog accreditation under the Dog Act 1976.
 They can be contacted on (08) 6551 8700 or firstname.lastname@example.org.
 Website for more information: http://dlg.wa.gov.au/Content/Community/Dogownership/AssistanceDogs.aspx

-10. Where can I get a disability dog that has been trained for me?
+10. Where can I get an assistance dog that has been trained for me?

-Assistance Dogs International has a list on their website of organisations that may be able to assist you to find a disability dog www.assistancedogsinternational.org
+Assistance Dogs International has a list on their website of organisations that may be able to assist you to find an assistance dog www.assistancedogsinternational.org

 11. Can accreditation be revoked?

-Yes, if the dog is found to be unsuitable as a disability dog, accreditation can be revoked at anytime.
+Yes, if the dog is found to be unsuitable as an assistance dog, accreditation can be revoked at anytime.
 If the dog is declared dangerous, menacing or nuisance by your local council, accreditation will be revoked.

-If the Board receives complaints from the public about how the disability dog is being used, or how it behaves, accreditation may be revoked.
+If the Board receives complaints from the public about how the assistance dog is being used, or how it behaves, accreditation may be revoked.